 When the "debris" (shaded orange) in dry AMD is clearly seen below elevated portions of the RPE (shaded green), then RPE is considered to be "detached" or elevated above the underlying choriocapillaris and choroid.
 Bruch's membrane (shaded light blue), a portion of which is the basement membrane of the RPE, is often easily identifiable in these elevated areas.
-The "debris" is referred to as drusenoid, as it often resembles drusen clinically, and these areas are called drusenoid RPE detachments or drusenoid pigment epithelial detachments (drusenoid PEDs).
-In some areas, the photoreceptor ellipsoid zone (shaded red) is obscured, suggesting possible partial or complete loss of photoreceptors (areas of discontinuity shaded in red).
+The "debris" is referred to as drusenoid, as it often resembles drusen clinically, and these areas are called drusenoid RPE detachments or drusenoid pigment epithelial detachments (drusenoid PEDs).\(^1\) In some areas, the junction between photoreceptor inner and outer segments (shaded red) is obscured, suggesting possible partial or complete loss of photoreceptors (areas of discontinuity shaded in red).
 Below are two separate cases of dry AMD with drusenoid PEDs.

 In the patient below, the central nodularity may suggest a drusenoid PED, but the RPE (shaded green) is in a normal position overlying the choriocapillaris and choroid.
 Since the "debris" is above the RPE, this is classified as a large central druse (shaded orange).
-The photoreceptor layer is evidenced by the ellipsoid zone (shaded red) and is overlying the druse.
+The photoreceptor layer is evidenced by the junction between the photoreceptor inner and outer segments (shaded red) and is overlying the druse.